 |

 Thrift shopping can be both fun and addictive, especially when you stumble across a store with great prices and hidden gems.
-There’s something about the hunt that keeps you coming back, and when you find a steal of a deal, it becomes addictive.
+There’s something about the hunt that keeps you coming back.
+When you find a steal of a deal, it is hard to resist.

-Since Easter, I’ve been on the lookout for new artwork to replace the framed Easter Bunny print I had up from Temu.
+Since Easter, I’ve been on the lookout for embroidered wall art to replace the framed Easter Bunny print I had up from Temu.
 I specifically wanted something with a vintage look, preferably in a gold or ornate frame to go with a cottage core or eclectic style.

 Vintage Needlepoint

-If you enjoy a cozy cottage-style home or vintage decor, needlepoint art is beautiful.
-Needlepoint is a beautiful handmade craft that’s easy to overlook, but it fits so well with the cottage core vibe.
-It’s stitched by hand, one tiny thread at a time, usually on a stiff canvas, and the pictures are often feminine with homey subjects like teacups, florals, or cozy little scenes.
+If you enjoy a cozy cottage-style home or vintage decor, embroidered wall art like needlepoint is beautiful.
+Needlepoint is a handmade craft that’s easy to overlook, but it fits so well with the cottage core vibe.
+It’s stitched by hand, one tiny thread at a time, usually on a stiff canvas, and the designs are often feminine with homey subjects like teacups, florals, or cozy little scenes.

 I love that someone likely spent weeks or months making this one, and now it gets a second life in my home.
 That’s what cottage core thrifting is all about to me: giving handmade things a place to shine again while keeping me on budget.
 I am so thankful to the woman who made this.

 Hand-done needlepoint is perfect for cottage-style home décor, especially when it’s truly handmade and not machine-stitched.
-This one is even more appropriate thanks to the teacup theme stitched into it.
-It’s going into my dining room, country kitchen combo.
+This piece is even more special thanks to the teacup theme stitched into it, and it’s going into my dining room, right in my country kitchen space.

 The needlepoint was professionally framed, and the style of the dark green wood makes me think it was probably done in the 70s or 80s.
-The glass was dusty, and the piece looked a bit dingy overall, but thankfully, the frame was real wood, and it didn’t smell smoky.
-I instantly wanted to give it a second chance, and I’m so glad I did.
+The glass was dusty, and the piece looked a bit dingy overall, but thankfully, the frame was real wood and didn’t smell smoky.
+I instantly wanted to give this embroidered wall art a second chance, and I’m so glad I did.

 The before picture of a teacup needle point vintage find.
 It has a stack of colorful teacups a soft green mat and a dated green frame.

-The first step was to take the whole picture apart and see how it had been framed originally.
+The first step was to take the whole picture apart to see how it had been assembled.
 It had a brown paper backing glued to the frame, glass on the front, and the needlepoint itself was stretched over a wooden board.
-The whole piece was held together with those small black metal tabs (not sure what they’re called, but I kept as many in the frame as I could).
+The whole piece was held together with small black metal tabs (I’m not sure what they’re called, but I kept as many in the frame as I could).
 Once it was disassembled, I was ready to start cleaning.

 The backside of a vintage thrifted frame thats been dismantled to prepare for cleaning.